Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 39
-## 39] There are files in this challenge with different file extensions.
+> There are files in this challenge with different file extensions.
 Remove all files without the .txt and .exe extensions recursively in the current working directory.

 ```
 find -type f ! -regex '.*\(exe\|txt\)$' -delete